akashranjanofficial/user-management-system/README.md

-# user-management-system
+# node-mongo-registration-login-api

-User Management and Registration ,API for Authentication using NodeJS and MongoDB
+NodeJS + MongoDB API for User Management, Authentication and Registration

+For documentation and instructions check out #readme